-Status: Active.
-A request for additional funding and a grant extension through March, 2020 were approved in December.
-Staff are coordinating with a contractor, Summit staff, and the owners to begin construction in January.
+Status: Active-Construction.
+Construction for the elevations is active.
+Staff have been coordinating with a construction contractor (Rawlings Building), Summit staff, and the owners.
 Both Planning and Public Works staff are providing administrative and project management support.

-Fiscal and Staffing Considerations: Costs for work covered by the grants will first be borne by the Town and then reimbursed to the Town with a combination of both Federal and State funds covering 100% of eligible costs, provided that all grant requirements are met.
+Fiscal and Staffing Considerations: Costs for work covered by the grant (>\$300k) will first be borne by the Town and then reimbursed to the Town with a combination of both Federal and State funds covering eligible costs, provided that all grant requirements are met.
 There is a significant staff impact to administer the grant funds.